ryandwalters/pong-2180/README.md

 There are also plans to let people **choose their own emoji**, introducing **special paddles with extra-powers**, and improvements to the speed-up factor to **show a new time of arrival**.

 ## Get In Touch
 Email us at pong2180@gmail.com and let us hear from you.
-You can learn more about the design process, challenge us to a game, and hear the story of how a mis-typed email address determined **PONG 2180's** name.
+You can learn more about the design process, challenge us to a game, and hear the story of how a mis-typed email address determined the **PONG 2180** name.

 Check out our pong presentation at <<<link>>>.
 See wireframes from early stages of the project here.